Mitzvah Corps Israel

 What is the staff supervision like?

 Mitzvah Corps strives for the highest standard of staff supervision.
-Our group leaders and tour guide educators are generally older and have more Jewish and life experience than in most other programs.
-Our staff to participant ratio is 1:10, and there are minimally four staff members assigned to be with the group.
-Additionally, our participants will be accompanied at all times by an Israeli security guard, as prescribed by the Jewish Agency's security office.
+Group leaders and tour guide educators are generally older and have more Jewish and life experience than in most other programs.
+The staff to participant ratio is 1:10, and there are minimally four staff members assigned to be with the group.
+Additionally, participants will be accompanied at all times by an Israeli security guard, as prescribed by the Jewish Agency's security office.

 Each person selected to serve as a Mitzvah Corps staff member has extensive experience working with teens, knowledge of Israel, and often is a graduate of NFTY and our URJ camping system.
 Each staff team is comprised of both men and women, and both North Americans and Israelis.
 All staff members participate in a thorough staff training orientation covering issues of education, health, safety, security, community building and adolescent issues.
 Our Tour Guide/Educators are required to participate in a 6-month training course in Israel designed exclusively by and for Union for Reform Judaism teen program staff.

-Our Mitzvah Corps group will be supervised by the Senior Directors of both Mitzvah Corps and NFTY in Israel.
+The Mitzvah Corps group will be supervised by the Directors of both Mitzvah Corps and NFTY in Israel.

 How does Mitzvah Corps Israel provide medical care?